COVID 19 Vaccine Information

 February 25 2021

-Remember, with rising cases and hospitalizations, we must also remain vigilant and continue practicing proven strategies to stop the spread of COVID-19:
+Remember, we must remain vigilant and continue practicing proven strategies to stop the spread of COVID-19:

-- Stay home, especially if you are sick or recently tested positive for COVID-19, were exposed to someone with COVID-19, or traveled.
+- Stay home, especially if you are sick or recently tested positive for COVID-19, or were exposed to someone with COVID-19.